Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked:

-• The firmer sit works well for upright reading, laptop use, and TV time.
+• The firmer sit works well for reading, laptop work, and longer TV sessions.

 Who it is best for:

-• Homes that host occasional guests but do not have a dedicated guest room.
+• Homes that host occasional overnight guests but do not have a guest room.

-• Living rooms where one piece needs to cover both seating and backup sleeping space.
+• Living rooms where one piece needs to handle seating and backup sleeping space.

-• People who prefer a firmer sofa feel during daily use.
+• People who prefer a firmer sofa for daily use.

 Where it falls short: